LBruyne/LBruyne/README.md

 ---

-If you share my interest in zero-knowledge proofs and other related fields, feel free to explore my repositories and get in touch with me!
+If you share my interest in related fields, feel free to explore my repositories and get in touch with me!
 I am always open to collaborating, sharing ideas, and learning from others in the community.